PRK Surgery Recovery Timeline

 Corneal Distortion

 Pterygium growth usually begins in the corner of the eye and slowly spreads toward the cornea, the clear surface on the front of the eye.
 If the pterygium extends onto the cornea, it may distort the shape of your eye and cause a condition called astigmatism.
 This imperfection of the corneal curve causes blurry vision and may prevent you from wearing your contact lenses.
-If your pterygium is starting to affect the shape of your cornea, surgery should solve the problem.
+If your pterygium is starting to affect the shape of your cornea, surgical treatment should solve the problem.

 Poor Vision